 Step 1: Application for Veterans Education Benefits

+Vetrans must apply and be approved for education benefits through the Department of Veterans Affairs (DVA).
 Applications are designed to obtain data necessary to determine eligibility for educational assistance benefits for particular educational objectives.
 The application and required forms vary according to the type of benefits and to the circumstances.
-For more information, visit the Veterans Benefits Administration website, www.vba.va.gov/VBA.
+For more information, visit the Veterans Benefits Administration website (gibill.va.gov), or call 1-888-442-4551.

 Step 2: Certificate of Eligibility

-After the Department of Veterans Affairs (DVA) has received the application and all necessary supporting documents, the claim will be processed and a file (claim) number established (usually the veteran's social security number).
+After the DVA has received the application and all necessary supporting documents, the claim will be processed and a file (claim) number established (usually the veteran's social security number).
 Veterans and eligible dependents will receive notification of this action in the form of a Certificate of Eligibility.
 The certificate will indicate the type of benefit, the number of months of benefits remaining, and the date benefits expire.

 Step 3: Enrollment Certification

-Once entitlement is established by the DVA, veterans must submit a Veterans Benefits Registration Form to Loyola University Maryland.
+Once entitlement is established by the DVA, individuals utilizing veterans education benefits must submit a Veterans Benefits Registration Form to Loyola University Maryland.
 This form needs to be completed for each semester that you wish to receive benefits.
-Loyola's Veterans Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
-Processing takes anywhere from six to ten weeks before payment authorization is made.
+Loyola's Veterans Affairs School Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
+Processing takes anywhere from nine days to ten weeks before payment authorization is made.

 Maintaining Your Benefits